alexborisov/foxfire/docs/README.md

 );
 ```

-...BPM_db will combine them into a multi-insert query:
+...FoxFire will combine them into a multi-insert query:

 ```sql
 "INSERT INTO test_a (col_1, col_2, col_3) VALUES (17, 's_31', 's_53'), (94, 's_66', 's_81'), (21, 's_13', 's_42')";